More than 3 million teachers in 136 countries are finding the Showbie products invaluable in their shift to online learning

 Why the Edmonton Metropolitan Region?

-When asked why he chose to return to the Edmonton region to continue to grow his business, Colin credits the supportive community and quality of life that exists here.
+When asked why he chose to return to the Edmonton Region to continue to grow his business, Colin credits the supportive community and quality of life that exists here.

-“It’s a region where you have everything that larger communities like Toronto or Vancouver have, but the cost of living makes it so attractive.
+“It’s a Region where you have everything that larger communities like Toronto or Vancouver have, but the cost of living makes it so attractive.
 This is extremely helpful in attracting and retaining talent,” says Colin.
 “And from a business cost perspective, it’s more affordable.
 Especially when we compare ourselves to the US where health insurance costs for businesses are so high.”

 How the Covid-19 pandemic has accelerated growth